 Babylon Ltd ("Babylon"): Babylon is an International Internet Company based in Israel and listed on the Tel-Aviv Stock Exchange (TASE: BBYL).
-It is a leading translation and language tools provider and its language translation software product is a recognized name in the industry.
-The company generates revenues through Search and Advertising, Online Sales, Corporate Sales, and Telesales.
-Babylon has achieved exceptional growth in its Search and Advertising business since 2009.
-2012 Revenues increased 184% to USD 177.6m as compared to USD 62.5m in 2011 and EBITDA increased 193% to USD 33.4m from USD 11.4m in the corresponding quarter.
-Babylon declared a dividend of USD 12.5m which was paid in August 2012.
-During the year, Babylon's share price increased 126% from ILS 9.4 to ILS 21.3.
+It is a leading translation and language tools provider.
+The company generates revenues through Search and Advertising, Online Sales, and Corporate Sales with the large share of revenues coming from Search in partnership with Google and other search providers.
+In Q4 2013, Google terminated its agreement with Babylon which led to a sharp drop in the share price.
+2013 Revenues declined to USD 163.9m as compared to USD 177.6m in 2012 and a further decline in revenues and net income is expected.